greymatter-io/flux-covidapihub/README.md

 Run `export KUBECONFIG="$(k3d get-kubeconfig --name='greymatter')"` to use the kubeconfig for that cluster and be able to use `kubectl` commands.

-When using Chrome, you will get a security warning which can be bipassed by typing `thisisunsafe`.
+When using Chrome, you will get a security warning which can be bypassed by typing `thisisunsafe`.